NikhilPrajith/CardShare/README.md

 ### Description

-This is an app that allows users to create a digital business card and share it with others using the scanning of a QR Code or using an NFC reader.
+Goal: This is an app that allows users to create a digital business card and share it with others using the scanning of a QR Code or using an NFC reader.
 Furthermore, users can message their connections and share information.

 ### Build 1